DMill31/web-scraping/README.md

 This repository is for exploring text using Requests, BeautifulSoup, and spaCy.
 An article will be scraped from the web and then tokens and lexems will be found from it.

+After tokens and lexems are found, the sentences in the article will be scored by how many of the most common tokens and lexems they contain.
+These scores will be kept in a list and histograms will be made to show the scores' frequencies.

 ## How to Install and Run the Project

 First you must clone the project to your local machine.